AlexInCube/AlCoTest/wiki/Commands.md

 If enabled, bot will stay in a channel when no remain songs to play.
 And when all users leave a voice channel with bot

+### history

+Return song history of the current server where the command is executed.

 ### audiodebug

 Give the current count of spawned audioplayers